+On a conveyor with a tripper, locate the scale under the recommendations for fixed curves, but with the tripper in its fully retracted position.

+5

+PL-264

+CONVEYOR CONSIDERATIONS

+Belt scale take up device.
 A variety of conveyor belt take-ups are in general use.
 Since they are intended to control conveyor belt tension within certain constraints, their importance should not be taken lightly.
 Of the three basic types, (screw, horizontal gravity and vertical gravity), the vertical gravity take-up is the most reliable due to its ability to react to changes in belt tension and at the same time maintain relatively uniform tension.
 The resulting influence of belt tension upon the scale is greatly reduced and accuracy is improved.

-For best accuracy, use a vertical gravity take-up.
+RECOMMENDATION For the best accuracy, use a gravity take-up.
 If that is not practical or possible, then a horizontal gravity take-up should be used.
-The use of the screw type take-up should be limited to conveyors with pulley centers of less than 18 m (60 ft.).

-MATERIAL FEED POINT

-Some conveyor systems require that more than one feed point or a combination of multiple feed points be in use at the same time.
+The use of the screw type take-up should be limited to conveyors with pulley centers of less than 18 m (60 ft).
+MATERIAL FEED POINT Some conveyor systems require that more than one feed point or a combination of multiple feed points be in use at the same time.
 Belt tension can vary considerably depending upon the particular combination of feeds points in use at any given time.